-This Policy applies to all colleagues: full-time and part-time colleagues on a permanent or fixed-term contract, and to associated persons, agency staff, contractors and others employed under a contract of service by EPIC, including our Board of Directors.
-However, the latter are not covered by the Public Interest Disclosure Act 1998 (PIDA).
+This Policy applies to all colleagues: full-time and part-time on a permanent or fixed-term contract and to associated persons, agency staff, contractors and others employed under a contract of service by EPIC, including our Board of Directors.
+However, the latter is not covered by the Public Interest Disclosure Act 1998 (PIDA).

-This Policy does not form part of any contract of employment and EPIC may amend it at any time.
+This Policy does not form part of any contract of employment, or Agreement for Services, and EPIC may amend it at any time.